-“See better Lear,” Kent says to King Lear, after he is banished from the court.
+“See better Lear,” Kent says to King Lear after he is banished from the court.
 Blindness runs throughout this play, from Lear’s inability to see that he is being flattered, to Edgar’s inability to see that he is being set up, to Gloucester’s inability to see after the outing of his vile jelly.
 “See better” may as well be the subtitle of this play for it is the cause of everything in this play.
-And while this aspect is interesting – beyond hitting the nail on the head a few times — the notion of “see better, Lear” resonates in our own struggles.
-Should we all have our own Kent warning us to see better, could we?
+And while this aspect is interesting—aside from hitting the nail on the head a few times—the notion of “see better, Lear” resonates in our own struggles.
+Should we all have our own Kent warning us to see better?
 Would we want to?

 What is it that Lear doesn’t see?
 Truth.
 What is truth?
 Meaningless.
 This is not necessarily new ground.
-Most of the comedies are founded on the basis of deception: certainly the love of Beatrice and Benedick was sparked by the lies perpetrated by their friends and can only be maintained through the continuing lies they challenge each other with.
-The truth of Shylock’s claim within the laws of his world are undermined (to everyone’s delight) by the absurd extensions (or loopholes) of these truths by Portia (in disguise herself.)
-Even in the early tragedies – particularly Titus Andronicus and Julius Caesar, truth and lies are weapons the characters use to achieve their goals.
+Most of the comedies are founded on deception: certainly the love of Beatrice and Benedick was sparked by the lies perpetrated by their friends and can only be maintained through the continuing lies they challenge each other with.
+The truth of Shylock’s claim within the laws of his world are undermined (to everyone’s delight) by the absurd extensions (or loopholes) of these truths by Portia (in disguise herself).
+Even in the early tragedies— particularly Titus Andronicus and Julius Caesar, truth and lies are weapons the characters use to achieve their goals.

 'tis our fast intent

-He wishes to divest himself of responsibly yes, but built into that, of Truth.
+He wishes to divest himself of responsibly and therefore implicitly of Truth.
 This is a foreshadowing of Lear in the middle of the play, when he is forced to see the truth, and flat out rejects it.

 We are trained to welcome things into our lives that make our lives better, or more comfortable.
 Yet there is always someone or something to take advantage of that desire.
 There’s always an Edmund to pounce when our guard is down.
 Call them marketers, call them politicians – we are more Lear than we care to admit.
 Sometimes we don't want to "see better".
 Sometimes it's easier to shake off all cares.